Ezequiel Duran Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.71 team ERA that ranks second across all league pitching staffs.
+- The Astros' 3.73 team ERA ranks third across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.